Tang campaign against the Eastern Turks

-The Tang campaign against the Eastern Turks of 629-630 was an armed conflict that resulted in the Tang dynasty destroying the Eastern Turkic Khaganate and annexing its territories.
+The Tang campaign against the Eastern Turks of 629–630 was an armed conflict that resulted in the Tang dynasty destroying the Eastern Turkic Khaganate and annexing its territories.

-The Khaganate, led by Illig Qaghan, threatened the Tang early in the reign of Emperor Taizong (r.
+The khaganate, led by Illig Qaghan, threatened the Tang early in the reign of Emperor Taizong (r.
 626–649).
-The Tang gained several years to prepare for war by appeasing the Khaganate.
-The Tang also formed an alliance with the Xueyantuo, Khaganate's vassals seeking independence.
-The Tang offensive launched in the winter of 629, led by General Li Jing; the Khaganate was destroyed following Illig Qaghan's capture in 630.
+The Tang waited several years to prepare for war by appeasing the khaganate.
+The Tang also formed an alliance with the Xueyantuo, a vassal of the khaganate seeking independence.
+The Tang offensive launched in the winter of 629, led by General Li Jing; the khaganate was destroyed following Illig Qaghan's capture in 630.

 Initially, the Tang attempted to settle the Eastern Turks within its borders, and left the territory north of the empire to the Xueyantuo.
 This changed when Ashina Jiesheshuai, of the Eastern Turkic royal house, attempted to assassinate Taizong.
 The Eastern Turkic Khaganate, led by Qilibi Khan, was reestablished as a Tang vassal by resettling Eastern Turks between the Great Wall and the Gobi Desert.
-The new Khaganate was intended to be a buffer against the Xueyantuo.
+The new khaganate was intended to be a buffer against the Xueyantuo.
 Qilibi Khan's reign collapsed around new year 645 from internal dissent and Xueyantuo pressure.

 The Tang made no further attempts to create an Eastern Turkic vassal.
 The hostile Second Turkic Khaganate was founded by Ilterish Qaghan during the reign of Taizong's successor, Gaozong.